CleverComponents/Clever-Internet-Suite-Tutorials/FtpDirTree/README.md

 # Get the complete FTP directory tree.

-The FtpDirTree.dpr project represents a code example for the [Get the complete FTP directory tree.](https://www.clevercomponents.com/portal/kb/a72/get-the-complete-ftp-directory-tree_.aspx) tutorial.
+The FtpDirTree project represents a code example for the [Get the complete FTP directory tree.](https://www.clevercomponents.com/portal/kb/a72/get-the-complete-ftp-directory-tree_.aspx) tutorial.

 The sample connects to an FTP server and gets the complete FTP directory tree recursively.